pumpingGhost/pretty-dql/README.md

 - Formats multiple arguments inside brackets `[]` and `{}` on new lines with indentation, unless it's a subquery.
 - Preserves template string variables `${...}` without formatting.
 - Aligns subsequent arguments of a command with the first argument, which is kept on the same line as the command.
+- Indents "semantic" arguments (arguments starting with `key:`) by 2 spaces from the command start, instead of aligning with the first argument.

 ## Usage